Widget Guide

 4. Filters

 Data sources act as filters, particularly concerning client IDs and channel IDs.
 Most charts currently support multiple data sources simultaneously.
-When a channel is selected, the associated client must be connected to that channel to enable data retrieval from the backend.

 The ValueName parameter functions as an additional filter by restricting requests to specific data columns.
 Typically, valuenames correspond to message topics, as illustrated below: